 I had my first experience with monoprinting last week!
 It is one of those genres that terrified me, I never thought I was “ready” to give it a try.
 I’d seen the work of so many gifted artists and put this crazy pressure on myself.
-Look at this seriously wicked piece by my friend, Emily Costello!
-Now do you see the pressure?

-But I spend a lot of time telling people to push through their fears, and try new things out of their comfort zone, so I decided to give monoprinting a try.
+I spend a lot of time telling people to push through their fears, and try new things out of their comfort zone, so I decided to give monoprinting a try.
 I set the bar REALLY low for myself, just so I could relax and enjoy the experience.
 Here in Phoenix we have Xico Latin and Native American Arts, and they offer monoprinting courses.
 I signed up and well, it was kinda my first painting class EVER!
 Now i’m excited to take more!

 What drew me to this class was that it started with a three-hour prep the night before that was all about color.
 Yes, I’m used to using color, but I’m self-taught.
 This course was a great way to learn the technical terms and values.